 Stepping into Momonoki, the relatively new Japanese restaurant a stone’s throw from the Connector, already feels like an escape from the hustle and bustle of Midtown.
 During the holidays, when “hustle” becomes everyone’s default speed, the serene restaurant is a veritable sanctuary.
 Enjoying a complex, aromatic pot of tea and having a light, refreshing bite to eat, it’s easy to put the stress and heaviness of the holidays behind you.

-No dish is better for this than the Yellowtail Jalapeno Bowl, from the “raw” side of the bowl menu.
-Though Momonoki offers some much richer dishes, like miso grits and “sandos” filled with a variety of fried items, it’s the delicately-dressed raw bowls that stand out at this time of year.
+No dish is better for this than the yellowtail jalapeno bowl, from the “raw” side of the bowl menu.
+Though Momonoki offers much richer dishes, such as miso grits and “sandos” filled with a variety of fried items, it’s the delicately dressed raw bowls that stand out at this time of year.

-The tuna is incredibly fresh and served at just the right temperature, indicative of the restaurant team’s expertise.
+The tuna is incredibly fresh, and served at just the right temperature, indicative of the restaurant team’s expertise.
 The same owners run Brush Sushi Izakaya in Decatur, which has a cultish following.
-A spicy, ginger-based dressing kisses the fish and mixes just enough with sticky sushi rice, neither disappearing or over-asserting itself.
+A spicy, ginger-based dressing kisses the fish, and mixes just enough with the sticky sushi rice, neither disappearing nor overly asserting itself.
 Fresh daikon adds a sharp bite, while tiny cucumber and radish slices provide cooling balance to the dressing.

-Though Momonoki is a cheerful spot for a quick lunch, it’s also an excellent place to linger with a cup of tea and a healthy snack.
-While the overindulgences of the holidays are fun, nearly everyone gets to the point of needing a vacation from their holiday.
-If you’ve reached that point, visit Momonoki a dose of healthy, delicious Yellowtail and a side of self-care.
+Though Momonoki is a cheerful spot for a quick lunch, it’s also an excellent place to linger with tea and a healthy snack.
+While the overindulgences of the holidays are fun, nearly everyone eventually needs a vacation from their holiday.
+If you’ve reached that point, visit Momonoki for a dose of delicious yellowtail and a side of self-care.

 Support real journalism.
 Support local journalism.
 Subscribe to The Atlanta Journal-Constitution today.
 See offers.